 Today, most of the world's sapphires have some form of "heating" treatment added in order to enhance their color.
 Finding a sapphire (especially Kashmir or Burma) without any type of heat treatment is very difficult, and they are highly sought after.
 Untreated sapphires can be more expensive than diamonds.
 As with any precious or semi precious gemstone, the GIA or AGL labs are independent laboratories focusing on the origins and the treatments of sapphire and other gemstones.

-Ethical, Sustainable and Conflict-Free
+Eco-Friendly, Sustainability and Conflict-Free

 Sapphire Meaning and Symbolism